-Identifying the population of relevant supranational Twitter accounts ,followed recent evidence in the literature.
-Institutions such as the European Commission or the European Central Bank (ECB) are often core addressees of public politicization and are equated with EU legitimacy more broadly in the minds of citizens (Silva et al. 2021).
-IAccordingly, we identified the main Twitter accounts of the institutions falling under these definitions (e.g., @EU_Commission), their individual sub-branches (e.g., @EUHomeAffairs) and dedicated EU agencies (e.g., @Frontex) identified all , as well as theaccounts of individuals heading these institutions such as Presidents (e.g., @vonderleyen), Commissioners (e.g., @TimmermansEU), or Director-Generals (e.g., @lemaitre_eu) using the official webpages of the EU. (e.g. Hix 1997)

-We combine personal accounts with institutional accounts for two reasons.
-Firstly, events and policies related to particular authorities such as scandals and unfavourable policies sponsored by office holders may come back as criticisms of the EU as a polity since there are limited direct accountability mechanisms, such as popular elections, for executives in the EU (Chatzopoulou 2015; Hobolt 2014; Trenz 2008; Wilde and Trenz 2012).
-Secondly, there seems to be a growing tendency of presidentialization and agenda setting of individual political authorities in the EU executive institutions(Hamřík 2021; Kassim et al. 2017)(Wille 2013)
+Using official EU webpages, we thus first identified all Twitter accounts of supranational executive institutions (i.e. excluding the intergovernmental and parliamentary branches of the EU).
+We include their main accounts (e.g., @EU_Commission), their individual sub-branches (e.g., @EUHomeAffairs), and specialized EU agencies (e.g., @Frontex).
+In addition, we identified all accounts of individuals heading these institutions such as Presidents (e.g., @vonderleyen), Commissioners (e.g., @TimmermansEU), or Director-Generals (e.g., @lemaitre_eu).
+Including individuals is motivated by discussions about the personalization of supranational politics.
+‘Giving a face’ to institutions and personalized competition for EU office is a long-discussed strategy to channel the politicization of EU affairs (e.g. Hix 1997).
+And even if the related Spitzenkandidaten process was never fully institutionalized, scholars observe a growing presidentialization of executive EU institutions (Hamřík 2021; Kassim et al. 2017) and increased parliamentary scrutiny of leading EU officials (Wille 2013).
+Moreover, the informal style on social media might be more akin to personalized communication.
+Thus, we also want to learn whether institutional and personal accounts differ in their comprehensibility and publicity.

-Resorting to accounts that were active in May 2021 and were officially verified to represent the person or organization of interest by Twitter, we cover 70 institutional and 43 personal accounts (full list in Appendix A1).
-For each of these accounts we then collect the full corpus of tweets issued between the account creation date or the point in time at which a person assumed executive EU office and May 3, 2021 (time of data collection) through the Twitter API 2.0 academic track , generating a population of 960,831 supranational social media messages.
+Resorting to accounts active in May 2021 and officially verified to represent the respective person or organization by Twitter (the blue checkmark badge), we cover 70 institutional and 43 personal accounts.
+For each of these accounts we then collect the full corpus of tweets they issued between joining Twitter (or the day of assuming executive EU office for personal accounts) and May 3, 2021 (one day before data collection) through the Twitter API 2.0 academic track.
+We arrive at a population of 960,831 supranational social media messages.

-While this offers a thus far unprecedented empirical perspective on the social media messages of supranational actors, the information it contains cannot be easily assessed in some absolute sense.
-Thus, to put supranational communication behavior on Twitter into perspective, we collected three additional benchmark datasets.
-The first benchmark simply aims to establish what constitutes ‘normal’ behavior on the platform through a by-and-large random sample of tweets.
-To construct this sample, we streamed in tweets from 26 of the EU countries for a week with five-minute windows through Twitter Decahose API using country bbox as selection criteria.
-This generates 83,823 tweets that we can use as a baseline for ‘typical’ tweet features.
+This offers a thus far unprecedented empirical perspective on supranational social media usage.
+To make robust claims about the patterns in this data, we collected three additional datasets for benchmarking.
+The first benchmark establishes ‘normal’ behavior on the platform through a by-and-large random sample of tweets.
+We streamed in tweets from 26 EU countries for a week with five-minute windows through Twitter Decahose API using country bbox as selection criterion.
+This generates a baseline of 83,823 tweets for ‘typical’ features.

-More importantly, however, we have to note that the particular legitimacy challenges that EU actors face emerge from the fact that – in Delors’ words – the EU is an unidentified political object.
-On the one hand, its competencies approximate that of a nation state.
-On the other hand, it carries significant markers of an international organization where member states guide and decide on how the political authority will be exercised.
-Our other benchmark datasets focus on comparing supranational media communication to exactly these different levels of governance.
+More importantly, the particular legitimacy and communication challenges of supranational actors emerge from the EU’s nature as an unidentified political object, in the words of Jacques Delors.
+On the one hand, its competencies approximate that of national executives.
+On the other, it carries markers of an international organization where member states guide and decide the exercise of political authority.
+Two benchmarks thus address these levels of governance, respectively.